 Operational Approval

-A fire signal requires STRE operational approval.
+A fire signal requires STE operational approval.

 Fire Signal Located at an Intersection

 When a fire signal is located at the intersection of a public road, a standard fully actuated signal shall be provided.
 While the purpose of the fire signal is to help emergency vehicles access the mainline, a standard fully actuated signal is not technically a fire signal from a design standpoint and chapters 5 and 6 of this manual should be consulted for design information.